 Setting & Lifestyle

-Spalding is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Spalding does not have a public transit system used by locals to get to and from work.